ioos/gsoc/mentor-guidance.md

 The process for GSoC follows this rough outline:
 1. **Mentor** submits a project idea to the IOOS Organization following the guidance here.
-1. IOOS reviews the list of project ideas to determine which will proceed.
+1. IOOS reviews the list of project ideas to determine how many slots to request.
 1. IOOS submits an application to Google with the list of proposed project ideas.
-1. Google reviews the organization application and notifies which ogranizations have been accepted and which projects within the organization have been accepted.
+1. Google reviews the organization application and notifies which ogranizations have been accepted and what number of slots the organization has been granted.
 1. If accepted, potential GSoC contributors will engage with the project ideas via GitHub issues.
 1. **Mentors** collaborate with potential contributors and evaluate their suitability for the project.
 See [evaluating contributors](#evaluating-project-contributors).
 1. Contributors submit applications to IOOS.
-1. IOOS ranks applications.
+1. IOOS ranks applications and submits them to Google.
 1. Google announces accepted projects.
 1. If accepted, coding runs for four months (typically May - August). **Mentors** support the project throughout the coding period.
 1. Contributors submit mid-term and final summaries of their work.